Jurek-Raben/DawProject-Tool/README.md

 The VST3 helper tool is known to not fully work on Windows.
 You will have to try yourself on Windows and Linux, but the tools are also included for these OSes.

+Some exports of presets might take a long time, so long that the maximum execution time is exceeded.
+In this case just click on "continue", multiple times if required.

 ## Song requirements

 A song has to fulfill the following requirements for a working export: